Studio #1 Studio - Streamed LIVE in the "Weltsaal"

 The energy transition has picked up speed in many countries around the globe.
 However, while economies-of-scale have brought prices of hardware and components down, a bottleneck has developed on the labour market.
 In many places, the transformation of the energy system is progressing at slower speed due to a shortage of specialised workers and engineers – people who put the energy transition on the ground by building up the energy infrastructure.
 The session addresses this labour bottleneck and discusses its manifestations in a range of countries.
 It looks at possible solutions, including policies to step up training, retraining and attracting expat labour.
 The latter part of the session puts the country focus on fossil-fuel producers that pursue structural change by reorienting their workforce into renewable energies.
 Throughout the session, the question is how we can solve the specialised-labour problem globally, without falling back into international rivalry for attracting the best hands and minds.

 Women are playing an important role in the energy transition throughout the world.
 Nevertheless, they are still underrepresented in the energy sector.
 Traditionally, we are organising a Women’s Lunch on 29 March at 1 pm in the German Federal Foreign Office’s International Club to give female experts a platform to exchange their experiences in an informal setting and strengthen their network with one another.
-Three inspiring keynotes will be followed by an exchange moderated by German Energy Agency (dena) Managing Director Kristina Haverkamp.
+Two inspiring keynotes will be followed by an exchange moderated by German Energy Agency (dena) Managing Director Kristina Haverkamp.
+The patrons of the event are Birgit Schwenk, Director General for Climate Action, Federal Ministry for Economic Affairs and Climate Action and Dr Anna Lührmann, Minister of State for Europe and Climate at the Federal Foreign Office, who will open the Womens Lunch.

 Register here (The Women’s Lunch is only available to participants and guests of the BETD.23)